 "§ 105-129.5.
-(Repealed effective January 1, 2006) Tax election; cap: carryforwards.
+(Repealed effective January 1, 2006) Tax election; eap. cap; carryforwards.

-(a) Tax Election. - The credits provided in this Article are allowed against the franchise tax levied in Article 3 of this Chapter, and the income taxes levied in Article 4 of this Chapter, and the gross premiums tax levied in Article 8B of this Chapter.
+(a) Tax Election. - The credits provided in this Article are allowed against the franchise tax levied in Article 3 of this Chapter, and the gross premiums tax levied in Article 8B of this Chapter.
 The taxpayer may divide the technology commercialization credit allowed in G.S.
 105-129.9A between the taxes against which it is allowed.
 The taxpayer shall elect the percentage of the credit that will be taken against each tax when filing the return on which the credit is first taken.
 This election is binding.
 The percentage of the credit elected to be taken against each tax may be carried forward only against the same tax.